joshvamartin/grihf-frontend_capstone_starter_code/README.md

 Getting Started

 Dependencies
--To be provided at a later point
+- To be provided at a later point

 Installing
--To be provided at a later point
+- To be provided at a later point

 Help
 -To be provided at a later point

-Contributors names and contact info ex.
-Joshua Martin ex. @joshvamartin
+Contributors names and contact info
+- ex.
+Joshua Martin
+- ex. @joshvamartin

 Version History
 0.1